abc1199281/MIPS_sim/README.md

 ## Folder Organization
 - include/mips_sim:
     - Assembler
-        - Assemble files to simplified objective files.
+        - Assemble files to simplified object files.
-    - CUP
+    - CPU
         - All components in CPU.
     - Simulator:
-        - Wraper of assmbler and cpu.
+        - Wrapper of assembler and cpu.
 - projects:
     - mips_sim: example usage of Simulator.
     - unit_test: files for TDD